Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Over the years, many children were abused in these institutions.
 Many children ran away.
 Most came out with a confused idea of who they were and where they should be living.
-Virtually everyone had no clue as to what home meant because the land they were born on had been taken by the government.
+Virtually nobody had a clue as to what home meant because the land they were born on had been taken by the government.

 Louise Erdrich's poem highlights this problematic issue of home and identity by giving a voice to a child in one of these schools, a speaker for the collective soul of wronged natives.

 The poet herself is part Native American (Ojibway or Chippewa tribe) and part German.
 She says of the poem: